 Somebody Knows Why… Somebody Knows

-First, this column has been incorrect when predicting the box office for gender-swapped franchises and all-female team-ups before, but only the once.
+First, some housekeeping: this column has been incorrect when predicting the box office for gender-swapped franchises and all-female team-ups before, but only the once.

-Ocean’s 8 made $298 million on a budget of $70 million and by even a Hollywood accountant’s estimate that is a success.
+Ocean’s 8 made $298 million on a budget of $70 million and by even a Hollywood accountant’s abacus that is a success.

 In the current pop-therapy parlance of the day, we will “own that shit.”